nk712001/TaskManager/memory-bank/implementation plan.md

-# Implementation Plan: Task Manager Backend APIs (Spring Boot)
+# Implementation Plan: Task Manager Backend APIs (Spring Boot, Dockerized)

 ## 1. Project Initialization
 **Step 1.1:** Initialize a new Spring Boot 3.x project with Java 17+ using Spring Initializr or your preferred method.